First, congratulations, you are a perceptive parent and trying to find solutions to help your teenager be mentally healthier.

 If your teen resist what you have to offer, don’t give up.
 Again, remember to continue reaffirming “I’m always here to listen when you’re ready to talk.”

-Lastly, be aware of the trouble your teen can face if they follow a dark path for quick dopamine fixes; Because depression happens when happy chemicals are out of balance quick fixes of dopamine can give an immediate happy feeling.
-If your teen stays off balance and relies on these quick fixes it can lead to (from teen to adulthood): alcohol and drug abuse, eating disorders, excessive spending, gambling, sex addiction, etc. To avoid this, now and the future, help them understand how the brain works.
+Be aware of the trouble your teen can face if they follow a dark path for quick dopamine fixes.
+Depression occurs when happy chemicals are out of balance.
+Quick fixes of dopamine can give an immediate happy feeling.
+If your teen stays off balance, it can lead to serious issues.
+These include alcohol and drug abuse, eating disorders, excessive spending, gambling, and sex addiction from teen to adulthood.
+To avoid this, now and the future, help them understand how the brain works.
 There are positive, healthy choices for dopamine release.
 For example: exercise, bubble bath, doing something kind, cuddling with their dog or cat, etc.

-The more your child understands now, when negative fixes arrive in their life (dangled) they will feel empowered to walk away.
+The more your child understands now, the better they will manage challenging situations later.
+When negative fixes arrive in their life (dangled), they will feel empowered to walk away.

 Below I’ve added some helpful links to continue your research if you’d like.